Sydokiddo/chrysalis/README.md

 ## **About Chrysalis**

-Chrysalis is a library mod for [Fabric](https://fabricmc.net) 1.21.1 with built-in features to assist with mod development and make modding more accessible for developers!
+Chrysalis is a library mod for [Fabric](https://fabricmc.net) 1.21.1 with built-in features to assist with mod development and to make modding a bit more accessible for developers!

 ## **Information**